Creating Articles automatically from Ticket comments with DevRev Snap-in

 devrev snap_in_version init

-The structure of the generated project is as follows:
+The generated project structure is as follows:

 Project Structure